AKUINO/LoRanne/README.md

   * Slave device emulation library: https://github.com/orgua/OneWireHub (in case we want to connect to host through 1-wire)

 * AdaFruit Feather M0, Arduino IDE SAMD support: https://learn.adafruit.com/adafruit-feather-m0-basic-proto/using-with-arduino-ide
-  * UECIDE would be prefered if SAMD suppport / AdaFruit Feather M0 was supported (not really, too bad)

 ## LoRa
 * Allowed duty cycle and power in different 868MHz bands: https://www.disk91.com/2017/technology/internet-of-things-technology/all-what-you-need-to-know-about-regulation-on-rf-868mhz-for-lpwan/ From this document, the best local bandwidth could be 869,3 to 869,4 limited to 10mW but with no duty cycle constraint.
   * We measured 7 packets of 37 characters per seconds when testing this radio band.